cfbastarz/SingularityRecipe/README.md

 # Download a base Ubuntu image to customize

-I've choose the Ubuntu 18.04 as a base to customize:
+Use Ubuntu 18.04 as a base to customize:

 ```bash
 sudo singularity build --sandbox ubuntu_remix_vx.y.z/ library://ubuntu:18.04